EmilyManchego-Stillwell/Stock-Analysis/README.md

 ![2018 Refactored Script Execution Time](Resources/VBA_Challenge_2018.png)

 Knowing Steve may want to add more stocks in his future analyses, which could lead to a much larger data file, I refactored my original macro to make the coding execution time much quicker.
 By comparing the execution times above, we can see that the refactored code executes much quicker than the original code did, which can help save a decent amount of time if there are much more rows of data added to the stock worksheets.

+## Summary

+### Advantages/Disadvantages of Refactoring Code
+The only disadvantage I can think of for refactoring code is that it takes extra time to go through and make the code better.
+On that note, that disadvantage is greatly outweighed by the advantage of making the code work much more quickly and efficiently.
+Since you are basically cleaning up your code when you refactor, you also make your code easier to understand and follow.

+### How Pros/Cons Apply to Refactoring the Original VBA Script for All Stocks Analysis.
+The con applied to the refactoring of the original VBA script by the time taken to review my original code and figuring out how to make the original code run more efficiently.
+The pro applied to the refactoring by greatly decreasing the time it took the code to give me the same results as my original code.
+I was also able to not have such a long macro even though I had the formatting for the worksheet in the same macro on my refactored macro.
+Originally I had a macro for pulling the data and outputting it in the "All Stocks Analysis" worksheet as well as separate macros for formatting and clearing the "All Stocks Analysis" worksheet.
+By refactoring I was also able to delete a button I created when I did my original macros.